Internal Family Systems

-What is EMDR?
+What is IFS?

-Who Created EMDR?
+Who Created IFS?

 EMDR was developed by Francine Shapiro in the 1980s as a treatment for PTSD.

-How does EMDR work?
+How does IFS work?

 EMDR works through “bilateral stimulation” (think of it like toggling between the right brain and left brain.)
 When the individual recounts the traumatic memories in a controlled manner with bilateral stimulation, studies show that traumatic distress and associated triggers are significantly decreased.

-Does EMDR replace regular therapy?
+Does IFS replace regular therapy?

 It depends.
 For some individuals, with one specific traumatic event, 6-12 sessions of EMDR can be sufficient in reducing traumatic distress.
 For other individuals with more complex trauma, EMDR can be utilized as a supplement to more traditional long form talk therapy.